 For your next-to-skin layer, I wear a wool baselayer that wicks sweat.
 My go-to is the Icebreaker Oasis 200 Crew top.
 I’ve worn it more than 100 days and it’s a lot more durable that other wool baselayers I’ve tried from other brands.
 It’s also super soft and doesn’t leave you feeling itchy like wool can sometimes do.

 This is a versatile piece that you can also use for hiking, backpacking, camping, and any other cold-weather outdoor activities that you need to layer up for.
+I will say it runs small.
+I typically wear an 8 or sometimes a 10 in tops, and I had to buy size 12 for a comfortable fit.

 On colder days, I wear the two layers above plus this Patagonia Nano Puff Jacket.
 This jacket is super warm, especially for how lightweight it is and it provides an added layer against chilly winds.
 This jacket is also great for other activities like spring hiking, camping, backpacking, and traveling abroad due to how packable it is.
 It also comes in a hooded version.